HOWILLMAKEIT/MetaBox/README.md

         <a href="https://ieeexplore.ieee.org/abstract/document/6787994">paper</a><br>
       </td>
       <td><a href="https://github.com/anyoptimization/pymoo">Code</a></td>
-      <td> MOO_Synthetic is composed of multiple MOO problem sets: ZDT, UF, DTLZ, WFG, a total of 187 problems. </td>
+      <td> We decompose the objective value of instances in uav into 3 separate objectives, which results in 56 30D realistic multi-objective problem instances. </td>
     </tr>
     <tr>
       <td rowspan="1" align="center">Multi-Model Optimization</td> <!-- Center the Type column -->